 The meaning of “kuluntu” is “community” in isiXhosa, a South African language of the amaXhosa.
 Kuluntu is a nonprofit cottage bakery, which means that we have a social mission and work at a growing scale from our home.
 We are currently undergoing a community-centric program development process which you can read more about here.

 Videography by Wayfarist Media

-Our goal is to open a brick and mortar bakery and community space that will be focused on building stronger communities through a more just food system which dismantles patriarchy and centers marginalized voices.
+Kuluntu’s immediate goal is to open a brick and mortar bakery and community space that will be focused on this reimagined industry.

 Photo by Kelsey Foster Photography